JPC SYSTEMIC PATHOLOGY

 Signalment (JPC #1665005): Monkey

-HISTOPATHOLOGIC DESCRIPTION: Slide A: Mucous membrane (site not specified): Markedly expanding the subepithelial connective tissue are multifocal to coalescing nodular cellular infiltrates predominately composed of macrophages admixed with moderate numbers of non-degenerate and degenerate neutrophils, and fewer eosinophils, lymphocytes, plasma cells, and multinucleated giant cells (Langhans and foreign-body type) and variable amounts of eosinophilic cellular and karyorrhectic debris (necrosis), fibrin, and hemorrhage.
+HISTOPATHOLOGIC DESCRIPTION: Slide A: Mucous membrane (site not specified): Markedly expanding the submucosa are multifocal to coalescing nodular cellular infiltrates predominately composed of macrophages admixed with moderate numbers of non-degenerate and degenerate neutrophils, and fewer eosinophils, lymphocytes, plasma cells, and multinucleated giant cells (Langhans and foreign-body type) and variable amounts of eosinophilic cellular and karyorrhectic debris (necrosis), fibrin, and hemorrhage.
 Occasionally these aggregates have central areas of necrosis bordered by macrophages and few neutrophils, further surrounded by collagen and reactive fibroblasts (granulomas).
 Scattered throughout the inflammation and within multinucleated giant cells are numerous 4-8um diameter round yeast with 1um thin eosinophilic walls and clear centers that are surrounded by clear space that is up to 10um thick (capsule).
 Scattered similar inflammatory cells extend multifocally into the adjacent skeletal muscle, disrupting and separating myofibers.
-The superficial subepithelial connective tissue is expanded by fibrin, edema, few plasma cells, lymphocytes, and rare neutrophils.
+The superficial submucosa is expanded by fibrin, edema, few plasma cells, lymphocytes, and rare neutrophils.

 ETIOLOGIC DIAGNOSIS: Mucosal cryptococcosis